Port Vale: Players seek advice from PFA over legality of contracts

 Since then, the club have been allowed to re-sign more than half their existing squad on new contracts, while manager Micky Adams has also made new six new signings.

-Port Vale club website
+Prepared statement on Port Vale club website

 “The last thing the players want to do is to cause any problems for the club ”